pic-protocol/pic-spec/CONTRIBUTING.md

 [Code of Conduct](CODE_OF_CONDUCT.md).

 Good-faith technical disagreement is welcome.
-Personal attacks, misrepresentation, or authorship disputes are not.
+Personal attacks, misrepresentation, authorship disputes, or attempts to reassign responsibility are not.

 ---

-## 8. Contributor Recognition
+## 8. Contributor Recognition & Governance Context

-Accepted contributors MAY be listed in the appropriate **Contributors** section of the relevant document (Model, Spec, or Protocol).

-Being listed as a contributor:

-- does not imply authorship of the PIC Model
-- does not imply editorial control
-- does not supersede attribution rules
+All contributions to this repository are governed by **Nitro Agility S.r.l.**
+and are incorporated under its stewardship.

+Contributions made by employees, associates, contractors, or co-founders of Nitro Agility S.r.l. are made **on behalf of Nitro Agility S.r.l.** unless explicitly stated otherwise.

+No contribution creates any personal legal, operational, or professional obligation for the PIC Model author.

 ---